ihandrian/DocsChat/README.md

 # Document Analysis Assistant

-This application allows you to upload various document types (PDF, DOCX, CSV, Excel), process them, and interact with them in multiple ways:
+This application allows you to upload various document types (PDF, DOCX, CSV, XLS, EPUB, DJVU), process them, and interact with them in multiple ways:

 1. **Chat with your documents**: Ask questions about the content of your documents
 2. **Generate summaries**: Create concise summaries of your document content